wp-plugins/watu/readme.txt

 == Changelog ==

+= Changes in 2.2.1 =
+- Fixed bug with "Question X of Y total" showing even for single-page quizzes

 = Changes in 2.2 =
 - Replaced 'the_content' filter with custom filter to avoid issues with membership plugins
 - Cleanup the root folder from show_exam.php